iLib-js/ilib-loctool-webos-json-resource/README.md

 ## Release Notes
 v1.5.0
-* Add to timestampe in `ilibmanifest.json` file to support wee localization
+* Added to timestampe in `ilibmanifest.json` file to support wee localization.
-* Update to skip that writing `ilibmmanifest json` creation logic if it has already been done in another plugin.
+* Updated to skip writing `ilibmmanifest json` creation logic if it has already been done in another plugin.

 v1.4.2
 * Updated dependent module version to have the latest one.(loctool: 2.20.2)